NodudeWasTaken/theHandy_Plex/README.md

 Offset is finicky, try stopping and starting.

+Slow initialization, since the script attempts to find the latency the handy's api, takes about 20s~.

+Custom transcoding sometimes excludes original file path, so the script is unable to find the funscript.

 viewOffset bugs:

 If you set the videotime to below 1 minute, plex excludes viewOffset, which is then set to 0 instead.